kianurivzzz/kianurivzzz/README.md

 ### :man_technologist: About me:

 My name is Nikita.
-I`m full-stack Python developer and penetration tester. <a href="http://kianurivzzz.pythonanywhere.com/">My portfolio</a>.
-My resume is available above by clicking on the HeadHunter icon
+I`m full-stack Python developer and penetration tester.
+My resume is available above by clicking on the HeadHunter icon. <a href="http://kianurivzzz.pythonanywhere.com/">My portfolio</a>

 ---